IIITM-Jay/Data-Licenses/branches.md

     2. True, even with the case of NoDerivative licenses.
     3. If the material is published in pdf format you can still use it in .doc or the .txt.

-You can still be more comfortable working with the licensed material having get to [know more] (https://creativecommons.org/faq/#for-licensees).
+You can still be more comfortable working with the licensed material having get to [know more](https://creativecommons.org/faq/#for-licensees).

+## License Termination
+The duration CC licenses is until the underlying copyrights and similar rights expires.